-The facts are not quite as dire as the study, or new articles would like you to believe.
+The facts are not quite as dire as the study, or news articles would like you to believe.
 Both sources sound scarier than you should believe.
 This tie truly is a minor link that may result from another cause.
-More research is needed because this cause may be an artificial sweetener or many other potential causes that drive for people to drink diet sodas.
-It maybe that obesity is the reason because we know that overweight subjects are more likely to drink soda.
+More research is needed because this cause may be an artificial sweetener or many other potential causes that drive people to drink diet sodas.
+It may be that obesity is the reason because we know that overweight subjects are more likely to drink soda.

 The bottom line: More studies are needed.
 I recommend that you limit diet soda intake.
 It is not natural, and there are many potential compounds to cause disease in them.
 I drink about one per day.
 I am not worried about them cause illness.
 I would be more worried about high fructose corn syrup, but I am not excusing it from my diet either.
 This study did not tie the results to a single sweetener, and waste sugar alternatives do not have the same health risks so it is hard to believe that they would all lead to this same result.
 Enjoy your soda while they perform more research and don’t freak out.
 This study needs a little more time in the oven.

 Bachert , Alexandria, and Alexandria Bachert .
 “Study Finds Diet Soda Associated With Stroke, Dementia.”
 MedPage Today, April 20, 2017. http://www.medpagetoday.com/PrimaryCare/DietNutrition/64681.